 The European Medicines Agency operates a trainee programme.
 The programme gives trainees an understanding of the Agency and its role within the activities of the European Union (EU) and provides professional experience in a working environment.

-The trainee programme is aimed at university graduates at the beginning of their professional career.
+The trainee programme is aimed at university graduates at the beginning of their professional careers.
 Applicants need to have:

 - a university degree (minimum Bachelor level) by 1 August for the October intake and by 1 March for the April intake;

 - a good command of English and knowledge of a second official EU language.

-Successful candidates will typically have a background relating to the activities of the Agency, such as pharmacy, medicine, life sciences, healthcare, chemistry; information technologies; lawyers with an interest in pharmaceutical regulatory affairs; human resources; finance; communications, public relations, library and information science.
+Successful candidates will typically have a background relating to the activities of the Agency, such as pharmacy, medicine, life sciences, healthcare, chemistry, information technology, law (with an interest in pharmaceutical regulatory affairs), human resources, finance, communications, public relations, or library and information science.